-Cabinda is officially part of Angola but the Atlantic enclave is geographically separated from the rest of the country by the Democratic Republic of Congo to the south.
+Cabinda is part of Angola but the Atlantic enclave is geographically separated from the rest of the country by the Democratic Republic of Congo to the south.
 Europeans have been in Cabinda since the 16th century trading for palm oil and timber.
-Portugal, Holland and England all established trading posts along the coast leading to squabbles between them over sovereignty.
+Portugal, Holland and England established trading posts along the coast leading to squabbles over sovereignty.
 The matter was resolved in 1885 with the Treaty of Simulambuco which awarded the colony to Portugal.

 Togo were due to play Ghana in the first game in Cabinda tomorrow night.
 The team were travelling by bus with a security escort from mainland Angola through the DRC and into Cabinda.
 The team bus had just crossed the border into Cabinda when it came under heavy gunfire.
 The driver was killed immediately leaving the bus stranded and officials and players cowered under their seats.
 The attack lasted half an hour and two others died, the team’s assistant coach Hamelet Abulo and a Togolese journalist.

 Initially Togo’s captain and star player Emmanuel Adebayor said it was likely Togo would withdraw from the tournament.
 “I think a lot of players want to leave,” he told the BBC.
 “I don’t think they want to be at this tournament any more because they have seen their death already.”
 But in the last 24 hours, the players have announced a change of heart and say they will play.
 The game will go ahead in Cabinda.
-Initially it also seemed likely that the ground would be pulled as a venue.
+Initially it also seemed likely the ground would be pulled as a venue.
 But the Confederation of African Football (CAF) announced today games would be held in the enclave’s 20,000 seater stadium.

-Angola’s leaders have been in severe damage control after this high profile attack.
+Angola’s leaders have been in damage control after this high profile attack.
 According to a statement released in the name of the Prime Minister Paulo Kassoma, Angola “considers the incident in Cabinda as an isolated act and repeated that the security of Togo’s team and the other squads is guaranteed.”
 But they may not be able to live up to their words.
 One of the independence factions claimed responsibility for the attack with an ominous warning signed by FLEC’s secretary general Rodrigues Mingas.
 “This operation is just the start of a series of planned actions that will continue to take place in the whole territory of Cabinda.”